TITLE 360 STATE SEED COMMISSIONER

 (c) The receipt of a hemp sale and purchase is a document that may be requested by the state seed commissioner under IC 15-15-13-18.

-SECTION 58. (a) Grow sites, handling sites and contact information of a licensee shall be considered by the state seed commissioner as public information, unless the licensee commits to one (1) of the following statements on an application provided by the state seed commissioner, submitted in writing at the time of filing a license application with the state seed commissioner:
+SECTION 63. (a) Grow sites, handling sites, and contact information of a licensee shall be considered by the state seed commissioner as public information, unless the licensee commits to one (1) of the following statements on an application provided by the state seed commissioner, submitted in writing at the time of filing a license application with the state seed commissioner:

-(1) The licensee requests that their grow sites, handling sites and contact information be excluded from public reporting by the state seed commissioner and held to be confidential by the state seed commissioner.
+(1) the licensee requests that their grow sites, handling sites, and contact information be excluded from public reporting by the state seed commissioner and held to be confidential by the state seed commissioner; or

 (b) A licensee may request a change in their reporting status upon renewal of a hemp license.

-(2) Excess hemp total THC (THC and THCa) in the possession of a licensed reverse distributor, regardless of form as an extract, or as plants or plant parts, must be destroyed so as to be irretrievable.
+(2) Excess hemp total THC (THC and THCa) in the possession of a grower or handler, regardless of form as an extract, or as plants or plant parts, must be disposed so as to be irretrievable and non-ingestible.

-(3) A reverse distributor must destroy all excess THC in their control whether:
+(5) A handler must destroy all excess THC in their control whether:

 (A) as a separated extract obtained through extraction of desired legally held cannabinoids, e.g., CBD, CBN, or other legal cannabinoid; or